-Calibration of the spring constant of rectangular cantilevers is done via the Sader method on Nanosurf instrumentation and implemented for all current product lines.
-This method relies on inputting the length and width of the cantilever (these dimensions are provided by the vendor and read from a cantilever list in the AFM software).
+Calibration of the spring constant of rectangular cantilevers is done via the Sader method on Nanosurf AFMs and implemented for all current product lines.
+This method relies on inputting the length and width of the cantilever (provided by the vendor and read from a cantilever list in the software).
 Generally, a thermal noise spectrum of the cantilever is recorded where the room temperature thermal motion is used to drive the cantilever.
 A sample thermal tuning spectrum is shown below.
 A single harmonic oscillator model is used to fit the peak in the thermal spectrum in order to extract the resonance frequency and quality factor.
-All these parameters are then input into the Sader model for hydrodynamic damping of the cantilever in a given environment, which then calculates the spring constant for the lever.
+All these parameters are then input into the Sader model for hydrodynamic damping of the cantilever in a given environment, which then calculates the spring constant.

 Alternatively, a frequency sweep can be used to calibrate the spring constant.
 Here the shaker piezo is used to drive the cantilever.

-For spring constant calibration it is important that the cantilever is backed off the surface when these frequency sweeps (either by thermal method or piezo) occur.
+For spring constant calibration it is important that the cantilever is retracted from the surface when these frequency sweeps (either by thermal method or piezo) occur.
 A lift of at least 100 µm off the surface is recommended.

-The final concept that is important to understanding AFM operation is that of feedback.
+The final principle that is important to understanding AFM operation is that of feedback.
 Feedback and feedback parameters are ubiquitous in our life.
 For example, temperature is the feedback parameter in a thermostat.
-The user will set the thermostat to the desired temperature, which is referred to as the "setpoint".
-As the temperature in the environment changes, there is feedback comparing it with the temperature setpoint so that the heater (or air conditioner) knows when to turn on and off in order to keep the temperature at the desired setpoint value.
+A thermostat is set to the desired temperature (setpoint).
+As the temperature in the environment changes, it is compared with the temperature setpoint so that the heater (or air conditioner) knows when to turn on and off in order to keep the temperature at the desired value.

 The other parameters that are important in feedback are the scan rate and the setpoint.
 If the scan rate is too fast, the PID loop will not have sufficient time to adjust the feedback parameter to its setpoint value and the height calculated from the z piezo movement will deviate from the true topography at slopes and near edges.
 Very slow scan rates are typically not an issue for the PID loop, but result in long acquisition times that can pose their own challenges such as thermal drift.
 Optimization of the PID gains and the scan rate are necessary in order to optimize feedback loops.
 The setpoint affects the interaction force or impuls between probe and sample.
 A setpoint close to the parameter value out of contact feedback is most gentle for the sample, but tends to slow down the feedback.